2.6

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated while driving 70 MPH, the driver's side windshield exterior A-pillar trim separated and flew off.
-The local dealer was contacted, and an appointment was scheduled for the vehicle inspection.
+The contact stated that the A-pillar trim on the driver's and passenger-??s side of the windshield was loose at the top.
+Additionally, the contact stated that the TPMS warning light was illuminated.
+The contact received notification of NHTSA Campaign Number 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The failure mileage was approximately 165,000.
+The manufacturer was not made aware of the issue.
+The failure mileage was 125,000.
 VIN tool confirms parts not available.

 Explorer